Climb Island Peak with Everest Base Camp

 All KE holidays to Nepal include airport transfers and all meals in Kathmandu and while on trek whether in lodges or camping.

 Included meals on this holiday are worth over £400!

 - The complete Everest experience including a 6000 metre summit

 - Spectacular views of Everest, Lhotse and Ama Dablam

 - Trek to Everest Basecamp, climb Kala Pattar and Island Peak

-- A great trek and climb combination
+- A great trek and climb combination using comfortable lodges

-- Climb Island Peak in Nepal
+- The opportunity to reach the summit of Island Peak in Nepal

 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions